ezsystems/ezpublish-kernel/REST-API-V3.rst

 XML Example
 '''''''''''

-Perform a query on articles ith a specific title.
+Perform a query on articles with a specific title.

 ::